 open/close all folders

 - The scene where Bowen and Draco sit by the campfire, without trying to kill each other.
 Even more so in the novelization, as Draco awakes to see Bowen dozing against his curled-up body.
-After which Bowen gives Draco his new name.
+After which Bowen gives Draco his new name with Draco clearly being touched by the gesture.

 - The scene after Bowen's faith in the Old Code is restored and Draco quietly walks over and shields Bowen from the rain.
 Such a beautiful image and a powerful show of their friendship.
 In the novelization, Bowen reaches out to Draco atop King Arthur's monolith, and Draco wraps his wings around Bowen.